a95s/Google-Ngram-rarity-check/README.md

-# Rarity highlighter for words based on Google Ngram data
+# Rarity highlighter for Google Ngrams
-## For recruiters
+You have a list of English words, but there are too many rare ones in it, and you want to learn only more frequent ones?
-You look at a parser of HTML responses from [Google Ngram][1], made on NodeJS.
+This parser solves that problem for you.
+It parses HTML responses from [Google Ngram][1].
 It's asynchronous, recursive, and with error handling.
-The site parsing is taken [from here][2].
+The site-parsing is taken [from here][2].

-### Things that I learned from this project:
-1. Hands-on experience with error handling and async environment.
-2. JS has no proper in-built `sleep()` function.
-3. Saving intermediate results is important.

-## For users
-### The task
-If you have a list of English words to learn, but there are many rare ones, so you want to separate them from more frequent words.

-Checking thousands of words in Google Ngram one-by-one is boring.
-The program here automates the process.

 ### Specification
 Input: a file of words, one word per line.